mwinokan/MShTools/README.md

 - `wd.sh` change to, list, and get paths to working directories that fit the pattern `~/WD_<NUMBER>_<TAGS>`.
 (Portable)
 - `djvu2pdf.sh` converts djvu files to pdf (Intended for EUREKA).
 - `usage.sh` shows your disk usage for $HOME & $PSCRATCH.
+- `send2access.sh` easily send files to a folder called 'fromEureka' on access.eps.surrey.ac.uk
+- `mod_run.sh` change the SBATCH comments in a run file easily.

 ## Others
 - `directory_exists.sh` provides functions to check if directories and files exist.